johannesvollmer/exrs/GUIDE.md

 ```

 ### Channel
-This type can describe any channel and contains all its samples for this layer.
+The type `AnyChannel` can describe every possible channel and contains all its samples for this layer.
 Use `AnyChannel::new(channel_name, sample_data)` or `AnyChannel { .. }`.
 The samples can currently only be `FlatSamples` or `Levels<FlatSamples>`, and in the future might be `DeepSamples`.